How Long Should Your Startup Runway Be?

 2. Document your startup’s expenses

 Start documenting every little expense you make running your startup.
-From the teams you hire to the operational costs like office space, internet, food bills, phone bills, and more: include them all in your expenses.
+From the teams you hire to the operational costs like office space, internet, food bills, phone bills, business formation costs and more: include them all in your expenses.

 3. Calculate your net cash burn